sharetribe/flex-docs/src/docs/ftw-routing/how-routing-works-in-ftw/index.md

 };
 ```

-Note: **loadData** function needs to be separately mapped in
+The **loadData** function needs to be separately mapped in
-routeConfiguration.js and to do that those data loading functions are
+routeConfiguration.js.
+To do that, the data loading functions are
 collected into pageDataLoadingAPI.js file.

 ```shell